Charlie Chaplin: I'm sorry, I prefer not to shake hands with Nazis.

 Charlie Chaplin: Ha George, don't be so melodramatic.

-George Hayden: Well it's your autobiography Charlie.
+George Hayden: Well, it's your autobiography Charlie.
 And as your editor I have to tell you that parts of the manuscript are pretty vague, to say the least.
 I mean for instance, your mother.
-Now when did she first loose control?
+Now when did she first lose control?
 We need to know those facts.

 Charlie Chaplin: It's hard to say.
 She could be so wonderful, on good days...